river06/leetcode2/README.md

 ## BFS
 - **nested list weight sum**: Use iterative BFS.
 (Queue)
 - **nested list weight sum II**: A good way to calculate weighted sum bottom up is to add weights in each level multiple times.
+- **clone graph**: use a queue to clone BFS.
+Recursively clone DFS.

 ## Divide and conquer
 - **count complete tree nodes**: count left and right.
 Perfect tree short cut